openvinotoolkit/openvino_tensorflow/README.md

   <img src="images/openvino_wbgd.png">
 </p>

+# **OpenVINO™ integration with TensorFlow will no longer be supported as of OpenVINO™ 2023.0 release.**
+OpenVINO™ integration with TensorFlow will no longer be supported as of OpenVINO™ 2023.0 release.
+If you prefer to continue using the native framework API, you can consider using the Intel Extension for TensorFlow (ITEX).
+Another option is to utilize the OpenVINO Model Optimizer, which enables the conversion of standard TensorFlow models.
+Finally, in 2023.0 TensorFlow models are now auto-converted in OpenVINO™ during runtime, so you no longer need to convert your model offline.

 # **OpenVINO™ integration with TensorFlow**

 This repository contains the source code of **OpenVINO™ integration with TensorFlow**, designed for TensorFlow* developers who want to get started with [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) in their inferencing applications.
 TensorFlow* developers can now take advantage of [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) toolkit optimizations with TensorFlow inference applications across a wide range of Intel® compute devices by adding just two lines of code.